JoseTor101/mom_middleware/README.md

 # MOM Middleware

-MOM Middleware is a distributed **Message-Oriented Middleware** system designed to facilitate communication between clients and multiple MOM instances.
-It includes features such as topic-based messaging, queue management, and load balancing using a master node.
+MOM Middleware is a distributed **Message-Oriented Middleware (MOM)** system primarily developed in Python, designed to facilitate asynchronous communication between clients and multiple MOM instances.
+It includes features such as topic-based messaging, queue management, and load balancing through a master node, aiming to provide a scalable and fault-tolerant solution for service-to-service communication.

 ## Team Members